 Definition of Commercial and Residential Mortgages

-- Commercial Mortgage: A commercial mortgage is a loan to purchase or refinance commercial property, such as an office building, warehouse, retail store or apartment complex.
-Residential mortgages are loans used to buy or refinance a home.
-The main difference between commercial and residential mortgages is using the financed property.
-Commercial mortgages are used to fund commercial property, while residential mortgages are used to finance a home.
+A commercial mortgage is a loan designed to purchase or refinance commercial property.
+This includes office buildings, warehouses, retail shops, and apartment complexes.
+The key difference between commercial and residential mortgages is how the property is used.
+Commercial mortgages fund business properties, whereas residential mortgages finance private homes.

 Differences in Loan Amounts: Commercial Mortgages vs Residential Mortgages